+In this section, I review the consistency requirement on low- and high-density EOSs at zero-temperature implied by the limiting scenarios well-known in the literature~\cite{Rhoades:1974fn,Koranda:1996jm,Lattimer:2000nx,Drischler:2020fvz}.
+These extreme scenarios are simply consequences of causality and stability of dense matter, and are often colloquially referred to as the maximally stiff and maximally soft EOSs.
+They respectively yield the highest (lowest) and the lowest (highest) increments in pressure over arbitrary intervals in chemical potential (density).
+Since the baryon chemical potential $\mu_B$ is the natural parameter in pQCD calculations, I will present these limiting EOSs in terms of $\mu_B$ in a pedagogical approach.

-The consistency conditions implicit in thermodynamic relations at zero temperature are most easily seen in the $\mu_B-P$ plane, where the pressure $P$ as a function of the baryon chemical potential $\mu_B$ is continuous and differentiable.
+In the $\mu_B-P$ plane, the pressure $P$ as a function of the baryon chemical potential $\mu_B$ must be continuous and differentiable.
 Furthermore, $P(\mu_B)$ is a convex function since

 where $C_s$ is the speed of sound squared, a non-negative quantity for stable phases.
 Causality also imposes the additional requirement that $C_s\leq1$.
-Together these relations suggest that for a given separation in chemical potential $\Delta \mu_B=\mu_H-\mu_L$ between two arbitrary points which we label ``L'' and ``H'', there exists an upper and a lower bound on $\Delta P=P_H-P_L$, where $P_H=P(\mu_H)$ and $P_L=P(\mu_L)$.
+Together these relations suggest that for a given interval $\Delta \mu_B=\mu_H-\mu_L$ between two arbitrary points labeled ``L'' and ``H'', there exists an upper and a lower bound on $\Delta P=P_H-P_L$, where $P_H=P(\mu_H)$ and $P_L=P(\mu_L)$.

-To obtain the upper bound on $\Delta P$, we would like to have the highest possible values for the derivative $\diff{P}{\mu_B}=n_B$ throughout the range $[\mu_L, \mu_H]$.
-The schematics for $n_B$ is shown in \cref{fig:construction}.
-At $\mu_L$, in order to get the largest value of the number density, we introduce a first order phase transition which raises $n_B$ by an arbitrary amount at the expense of zero increase in $\mu_B$.
-But since the slope in the $\log n_B-\log\mu_B$ plane is the inverse of the speed of sound squared, which must be no less than 1 as demanded by causality, jumps in the number density that are too large would make it impossible to reach $n_H$ at $\mu_H$.
-To find the maximum of this value of $n_L$ we start from $(\mu_H, n_H)$ and follows the line with the least possible slope $C_s^{-1}=1$ down to $\mu_L$, where it gives
+To obtain the upper bound on $\Delta P$, the largest possible derivative $\diff{P}{\mu_B}=n_B$ throughout the range $[\mu_L, \mu_H]$ is desired.
+The schematics for the limiting cases of $n_B(\mu_B)$ is shown in \cref{fig:construction}.
+At $\mu_L$, in order to get the largest value of the number density, one may introduce a first order phase transition which can raise $n_B$ by an arbitrary amount at the expense of zero increase in $\mu_B$.
+But since the slope in the $\log n_B-\log\mu_B$ plane is the inverse of the speed of sound squared, which must be no less than 1 as demanded by causality, jumps in the number density that are too large would overshoot $n_H$ at $\mu_H$.
+To find the maximum of this value of $n_L$, one may start from $(\mu_H, n_H)$ and follow the line with the least possible slope $C_s^{-1}=1$ down to $\mu_L$, where it gives

 This point is labeled in red in \cref{fig:construction}.
-From there, the EOS we just followed from $n_H$ downwards is the only allowed path to reach $(\mu_H, n_H)$ without violating causality $C_s\leq1$.
+From there, the EOS I just followed from $n_H$ downwards is the only allowed path to reach $(\mu_H, n_H)$ without violating causality $C_s\leq1$.
 In fact, this EOS predicts the largest possible number densities between $\mu_L$ and $\mu_H$.
-Therefore this construction, as shown in red in \cref{fig:construction}, leads to the largest possible $\Delta P$ given by
+Therefore, this construction shown in red in \cref{fig:construction} leads to the largest possible $\Delta P$ given by

 Following similar arguments one finds that the EOS depicted in blue in \cref{fig:construction} bears the lowest number densities between $\mu_L$ and $\mu_H$.
 It starts at $\mu_L$ with a constant $C_s=1$ and reaches $\mu_H$ with a number density